gazebo-web/cloudsim/README.md

 </div>

 ### Components
+The cloudsim library provides multiple components that are used by applications to run simulations in the cloud.
+These components usually are an abstraction of a third-party service that will be consumed by cloudsim, and they were created in order to let the application decide which technologies to use.

 - A **Simulator** component that allows to schedule simulations in a certain **Platform**.
 - A **Platform** component that groups other components in such a way that represents a certain region in a cloud provider or a custom setup used by applications.
 - A **Machines** component in charge of interacting with a cloud provider and performing various operations (request, termination, count) with instances like _EC2_ machines.